 When you are an expert, it’s easy to forget that not everyone around you has the same domain knowledge as you have.
 This means that the issues that are obvious to you are not so clear for the development team you are talking to.

 How to avoid the expertise issue

 - Take a step back to the beginning of your journey with the product and explain to the development team all the decisions you have made.
 When they understand how it all started, they will find better technical solutions or even fill gaps in your way of thinking.

 - Allow the team to ask as many questions as they need.
 There is no exaggeration in the proverb that there are no stupid questions.

-How to communicate in software development
+How to effectively communicate in software engineering team

 As clearly as possible!
 There is no place for miscommunication as the consequences can be painful.
 Remember that there is no objective obviousness and it’s better to repeat yourself several times than to miss an important piece of information.

 Keep in mind all three factors of communications and double-check to see if your message was understood as you intended it.
 With time, communication in software development will be easier for you, and explaining the requirements properly won’t be a problem anymore.